Blast from the Past (Veronica Mars): Synopsis

 During a Sheriff's race debate, Sheriff Lamb (Michael Muhney) brings up the fact that Keith would have arrested Ed Doyle for a DUI if he had followed procedure.
 Veronica finds out that Cora could not have stolen Jackie's credit card.
 Duncan invites Veronica to homecoming.
 Keith has lost his lead in the Sheriff's race.
 Wallace shows Alicia the letters and she blows up at him.
 Veronica plants a listening device in Sheriff Lamb's office.
 Veronica goes to the first place the credit card was spent, the psychic shop, where Jackie went.
 Veronica decides to go on the psychic, Madam Sophie's, show to expose her as a fraud.
-Veronica, listening through the audio device, finds out that Sheriff Lamb blackmails Jackie's father, the baseball player Terence Cook.
+Veronica, listening through the audio device, finds out that Sheriff Lamb blackmailed Jackie's father, the baseball player Terence Cook.
 The girl who went on the psychic's show says that she has a message from the bus crash, and Veronica listens.
 Veronica goes on the show, and without having told anyone, the psychic has a “message” from Lilly, but it turns out that Jackie framed Veronica to embarrass her.
 Wallace angrily tells Veronica to let it go while simultaneously telling Jackie that he's not going to the homecoming dance with her because of the incident.

-Veronica shows Keith the message before the bus crash, and there is an explosion on the tape, indicating that the bus is sabotaged.
+Veronica shows Keith the message before the bus crash, and there is an explosion on the tape, indicating that the bus was sabotaged.
 Veronica tells Keith to use the information to his advantage, but he denies the suggestion.
 Homecoming occurs, where Jackie is alone and Veronica and Duncan dance.
 Veronica sees Jackie dancing with Logan, and Jackie yells at Veronica.
 Keith shows Lamb the message evidence.
 Alicia calls Keith and says that Wallace went missing after the prom.
 Veronica calls Wallace, but he doesn't pick up.
 We see that Wallace is driving away with his father.